AlvaroGS7/DevOpsLearning/Azure/concepts/concepts.md

  - **Supports events of different types**, including system-defined events and custom events.
  - **Allows you to define event subscriptions and specify filtering rules** to route events to the appropriate subscribers.
  - **Guarantees at least once delivery of events to subscribers.**
- - **Can integrate with on-premises systems and other cloud providers** ,making it suitable for hybrid and multi-cloud scenarios.
+ - **Can integrate with on-premises systems and other cloud providers** ,making it suitable for hybrid and multi-cloud scenarios.<br><br>

 ## Event Hub
 **Highly scalable and real-time data streaming platform** designed to handle large volumes of event data from various sources and enable real-time analytics, monitoring, and data ingestion.